piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 We also need the system to remove a subscription for the user when they click "unsubscribe".

 The other addition we need is the user settings page.
-These settings can also be stored in the user's database and should give the user complete control of the channels where they receive notifications (e.g. Mobile)
+These settings can also be stored in the users database and should give the user complete control of the channels where they receive notifications (e.g. Mobile)

 ### 2. What's the basic infrastructure for sending a notification?

 What other components will we need to ensure we can send notifications via different channels?

 The first item is a `notification service`.
-When the API triggers a notification event (e.g. a comment), it will send a request to the `notification service`.
-This service then reads from the user database to get the list of users to send notifications to.
+When the API triggers a notification event (e.g. a comment), it sends a request to the `notification service`.
+This service then reads from the users database to get the list of users to whom notifications should be sent.

-We could have this single service process and send out all the notifications, but that would cause a high load on the system if many notifications came in simultaneously.
+We could have this single service process and send out all the notifications, but if many notifications came in simultaneously, the system would be heavily loaded.

 So instead, we can create different `notification channel services` for sending data to different places, such as:
 - Email Service